EmadBeltaje/flutter_getx_template/README.md

 }
 ```

-base client will catch all the possible errors and if you didnt pass onError function it will automaticly catch the error in UI side code will be
+base client will catch all the possible errors and if you didn't pass onError function it will automatically catch the error in UI side code will be

 ```dart
 GetBuilder<HomeController>(